How to Apply to Graduate Studies in Spanish

 - Have a Spanish minor with at least 20 semester hours of credit beyond the intermediate level and a record of study in a Spanish-speaking country or

 - Be heritage or native speakers of the Spanish language.

-- Applicants who do not meet these requirements may be admitted in exceptional circumstances provided they are willing to make up their deficiencies as specified by the graduate coordinator.
+- Note: Applicants who do not meet these requirements may be admitted in exceptional circumstances.

 The department looks for a minimum undergraduate GPA of 3.0 both overall and in Spanish.